-This SDRP describes the process and standards that will be applied to resolve complaints alleging that a domain name has been allocated or declined to be allocated in the .madrid TLD (the "TLD") in violation of the Registry Operator's Sunrise Eligibility Requirements.
-This SDRP will not be applied to Registry-reserved names in the .madrid TLD or to domain names registered following any Limited Registration Period which is part of theRegistry Operator's Launch program, as the case may be.
+This SDRP describes the process and standards that will be applied to resolve complaints alleging that a domain name has been allocated or declined to be allocated in the .paris TLD (the "TLD") in violation of the Registry Operator's Sunrise Eligibility Requirements set forth in the .paris Launch Policy.
+This SDRP will not be applied to Registry-reserved names in the .paris TLD or to domain names registered following any Limited Registration Period which is part of the Registry Operator's Launch program.